choojs/website/content/docs/routing/index.md

 ```

 ## Programmatic Navigation
-Often it's needed to change routes after some event happens.
+It's often necessary to change routes after some event happens.
 For example,
 someone logs in, and we need to redirect them to the logged in page.
 We need
 programmatic navigation.